grapeshotgooley/Poker-Foundry/README.md

 ## 📬 Contact

 Questions?
 Ideas?
-Open an issue or email the maintainer.
+Go to https://gooley.net to contact the developers.